mattjh1/mattjh-blog/content/whoami.md

 I live with my wonderful family, which includes my partner and our two amazing daughters.
 My interests lie in Linux, automation, prompt engineering, and exploring the ever-evolving tech landscape.
 Through this blog, I aim to share my knowledge and experiences.

 Feel free to explore my projects and skills.
-If you have any questions or just want to connect, you can contact [me@mattjh.sh](mailto:me@mattjh.sh).
+If you have any questions or just want to connect, you can contact [me@mattjh.sh](mailto:me@mattjh.sh)